Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/process.md

 ### Errors
 This syscall does not throw errors.

-## `exec(path: string, args...: any): number`
+## `exec(path: string, args...: any): never`
-Creates a new process that runs the specified program.
+Replaces the current process with the specified Lua script, keeping all process info intact.

 ### Arguments
 1. `path`: The path to the file to run.
 2. `args...`: Any arguments to pass to the program.

 ### Return Values
-The PID of the newly created process.
+This syscall does not return.

 ### Errors
 This syscall may throw an error if: